cploujoux/toolkit/sdk-python/docs/beamlit/models/index.md

     `to_dict(self) ‑> dict[str, typing.Any]`
     :

-`ResourceEnvironmentMetricsRequestTotalPerCode()`
+`ResourceMetricsRequestTotalPerCode()`
 :   Number of requests for the resource globally per code

-    Method generated by attrs for class ResourceEnvironmentMetricsRequestTotalPerCode.
+    Method generated by attrs for class ResourceMetricsRequestTotalPerCode.

     ### Static methods